MintMCP

 Meeting Regulatory Requirements with MintMCP

-For healthcare organizations evaluating HIPAA-related requirements, MintMCP provides:
+For healthcare organizations handling protected health information, MintMCP provides:

-• Access logging: Complete audit trails required for HIPAA security rules
+• Access logging: Complete audit trails required for security review and access monitoring

 • Encryption: Data protection in transit and at rest